 For example, Plato argued that the human soul is immortal and can never die or cease to exist.
 What Greek words did Plato use to express this denial?
 He used the exact Greek words that Paul used to describe the everlasting destruction of unbelievers in the New Testament: Plato taught that the human soul would not die (apothnesko), Paul taught that it could die (e.g. Romans 8:13); Plato taught that the human soul would never experience death (thanatos), Paul taught that it could experience death (e.g. James 5:20); Plato taught that the human soul would not suffer destruction (apoleia and olethros), Paul taught that it could suffer destruction (e.g. 2 Peter 3:7 and 2 Thessalonians 1:9).

 Plato used these various Greek words to describe absolute extinction of being, not separation of being.
-Since Paul used these very same words to describe the eternal fate of those who reject God’s message of reconciliation in Christ, we must conclude that he too was referring to absolute extinction of being (Constable 42).
+Since Paul used these very same words to describe the eternal fate of those who reject God’s message of reconciliation in Christ, we must conclude that he too was referring to absolute extinction of being.

-So, death simply meant death in uninspired writings—the cessation of life— just as it does in the Biblical scriptures.
+So, death simply meant death in uninspired writings of the biblical era — the cessation of life — just as it does in the biblical Scriptures.